 - Improvement of Technique: Biomechanics helps to improve technique.
 It determines how the technique should be executed to get the best result.
 Biomechanics can be applied to improve techniques in two ways.
 First, the teacher of physical education may use their knowledge of mechanics to correct or rectify the errors of a sportsperson to improve the proper execution of a skill.
-Second, the sportsperson may discover new and more effective techniques for performing a sports skill. - Improvement of Equipment: If helps to improve equipment According to nature & safety of the game for example in an increase in the thickness of mat for the high jump. - Improvement in Training method: It helps to develop a new training method to get a better result.
-For example development of an isotonic method to develop strength. - Development of Skill: It helps to develop the skill of sports.
+Second, the sportsperson may discover new and more effective techniques for performing a sports skill. - Improvement of Equipment: It helps to improve equipment According to the nature & safety of the game for example an increase in thickness of the mat for a high jump. - Improvement in Training method: It helps to develop new training methods to get a better result.
+For example development of an isotonic method to develop strength. - Development of Skill: It helps to develop the skill of the sports.
 For example development in the skill of fielding in cricket., - Supports in preventing injuries: It also helps in the process of rehabilitation of injuries.
 Biomechanics is used to provide the basis for changes in techniques, equipment and training to prevent injuries. - Assists in improving the teaching and learning process: Biomechanics helps in moving the body with precision or accuracy, which ultimately helps in enhancing sports performance.
 It can allude that biomechanics helps in improving the teaching and learning process.